isocia/isocia.github.io/Older Class/OlderClass.md

      - Write about your thoughts or summary of [The Academic Problems of Darwinian Evolution](https://www.youtube.com/watch?v=fsJUk_vQnCs)
      - Permission Slips
 - **EC**
-     - $10: Chaning in the locker room in a ḥalāl, and modest way for the whole week.
+     - $10: Changing in the locker room in a ḥalāl, and modest way for the whole week.

 ### Week 2 (1/19/19):
 - **Quiz:**